ulmer-a/ulmeros/README.md

 # Ulmer OS

 UlmerOS is a general purpose portable unix-like educational operating system.
+Please note that this (incomplete) repository contains a rewrite of the original OS project started in 2017.
+The rewrite was necessary due to lots of synchronization issues and design flaws in the original code.
+After quite some years of experimenting and taking the OS course at University of Technology in Graz, Austria (where we implemented multithreading, advanced memory management and page swapping almost from scratch), I eventually decided to do a full rewrite with the gained knowledge.

 # Building Ulmer OS